 Do Back Belts Contribute to Maintaining a Good Posture and Body Mechanics?

-An answer exists in the form “It all depends on the back support”.
-Most belts available that do not have any effect on lumbar motion or posture.
+An answer exists in the form “It all depends on the belt”.
+Most belts available do not have any effect on lumbar motion or posture.
 Belts with the contoured lumbar insert are helpful in altering motion patterns that actually improve lower back postures and body mechanics.
 But those don’t help other parts of the body.
-Stress can be transferred easily to the unsupported areas that may contribute to injury risk.
-So, other parts without the protection of the belt might not be well protected as the back.

 Are Back Belts A Good Safety Reminder?